Mdeskn/EnergyManagementSystem/README.md

 ## Role Distribution:
 1. **Zahra Mahdion: LogFileManager & DataExchangeSimulation**
-   - **LogFileManager**: Created methods for managing log files, including `createLogFile`, `deleteLogFile`, and `moveLogFile`, ensuring systematic handling and organization of log files.
+   - **LogFileManager**: Developed methods for managing log files.
-   - **DataExchangeSimulation**: Simulated data exchange between energy stations and the system using byte streams, allowing for effective communication between components.
+   - **DataExchangeSimulation**: Simulated data exchange using byte streams.

 2. **Maede Eskandari Borujerdi: Main & GitHub Repository**
-   - **Main**: Developed the main user interface, implementing an interactive loop to manage user input and calls to other classes, handling options for log creation, viewing, simulation, and deletion.
+   - **Main**: Developed the main user interface and interactive loop for user input and functionality.
-   - **GitHub Repository**: Created the project repository on GitHub and authored the README file to provide clear documentation for users and contributors.
+   - **GitHub Repository**: Created the project repository and authored this README file.

 3. **Zahra Paya: DailyLogCreator**
-   - Focused on generating daily logs through methods like `createDailyLog` and `createSystemLogs`, ensuring that logs are consistently formatted and created across all components of the system.
+   - Focused on generating daily logs to ensure consistency and format across logs.

 4. **Vida Bahrami: LogViewer**
-   - Implemented functionalities for users to access specific log files with `openLogFile` and validate dates with `validateDate`, creating a user-friendly interface for viewing logs.
+   - Implemented functionalities for accessing log files and validating dates for a user-friendly interface.

 ## Instructions for Running the Project